 Cambridgeshire County Council has a legal responsibility to keep a register and to provide specialist assessments and support to those DeafBlind / with a 'lifelong' dual sensory impairment.
-These responsibilities were first in the Section 7 Guidance, but have now been enshrined in the new Care Act.
+These responsibilities were first in the Section 7 Guidance, but have now been enshrined in the Care Act.
 The service will continue to meet these requirements from staff member(s) with the appropriate training and skills or via an individually commissioned service from an appropriate provider.
+CDA is also supporting the Service to ascertain whether there is sufficient need / demand in a localised area for co located tenancies where the profoundly deaf could be supported by each other / technology / proficient BSL communicators to reduce isolation.